 Sometimes “life happens,” making it difficult to keep up with your mortgage payments.
 Understanding all of the alternatives that might be available to you in times of hardship can be overwhelming.
 Our team of experts is here to help you understand your options and ultimately assist you in finding the best resolution for you and your family.

 Whether you are able to stay in the home or have to make the difficult decision to leave it – we have many options available including the following:

 A complete payment of all open installments, late fees and loan charges.

 A trial plan that must be completed to ensure a new monthly payment is attainable before entering into a permanent modification agreement.

 Permanent Loan Modification

 A permanent change in the terms of a loan after successfully completing a Forbearance Agreement.

 An option for homeowners who wish to sell their home but are unable to sell it for the full amount of the debt owed.

-For more information please visit What is a Short Sale?.
+For more information please visit How do I apply for a short sale?

 This option is not available for loans secured by property in Nevada.